-These homes, although used every year, were not continually occupied.
+Although they were used every year, these homes were not continually occupied.
 Native Americans only lived in shed roof plank house during the winter (November to early March).
 During the rest of the year, the Salish Sea tribes lived in temporary structures built from poles, mats, and cedar planks close to food-gathering sites.
 These building materials often came from the shed roof plank houses themselves.
 In early spring, the Native Americans would partially dismantle their winter homes and carry the planks by canoe to set up their more convenient summer dwellings.
 The post and beam superstructure was left behind, ready to be restored next November when the tribes needed more shelter from the coming winter.

-More than 7 million people now live in the Salish Sea region, in cities such as Victoria, Vancouver, Bellingham, Everett, Seattle, Tacoma, Olympia, and Port Angeles.
-Every one of these modern cities was originally the location of a Native American or First Peoples village.
+More than 7 million people now live in the Salish Sea region in cities such as Victoria, Vancouver, Bellingham, Everett, Seattle, Tacoma, Olympia, and Port Angeles.
+Every one of these modern cities was originally the location of a Salish tribe’s village.

 For more information about the Salish Sea tribes and shed roof plank houses, check out this report by Christina Wallace.